Why Do I Fear Being Rejected?

 • I do not have to become someone else to be loved.

-For many people, healing begins when they stop chasing acceptance and start trusting their own worth.
-The fear of rejection may not disappear overnight.
-But it often softens when people discover that belonging begins within themselves.
+For many people, healing begins when they gradually stop chasing acceptance and begin trusting their own worth.
+The fear of rejection may not disappear overnight, but it often softens as belonging becomes less dependent on the approval of others.

 A Grounded Perspective